 Lack of planning for how we will deal with baggage, disruptions, and hindrances can be a stumbling block on the journey to achieving your specific goals. lt can also lead to a lack of commitment to your goals because you’re being held back by past events.

 It’s important to do a self-evaluation and ask yourself a few questions to determine where your baggage is stemming from:

 - What baggage are you trying to drag with you?

 - What’s weighing you down from going on the right path?

 - What’s reminding you of your past failures or circumstances?

 Quit allowing negative friends, family, or coworkers to influence your life.
-Last week we talked a bit about this and not letting others dictate your life.
-I encouraged you to take inventory of the influences that each coworker, friend, and family member has in your life and if they are having a positive or negative affect.
+I encourage you to take inventory of the influences that each coworker, friend, and family member has in your life and if they are having a positive or negative affect.

 Pretend the two of you are standing, you on the chair, and your friend on the floor.
 You are working to pull your friend up onto the chair with you, but your friend is trying to pull you onto the floor with her.
 Who do you think will win?
 Your friend, of course, because it’s easier to pull someone down than it is to pull them up.
 Your association matters more than you know.

 You need to quit allowing negative friends, family members, or coworkers to influence your life IF they are having a negative impact.
 You may need to brush them aside for a season — or for good if they aren’t willing to change.

 Maybe you can’t completely eliminate them from your life (especially if you live with them), but you can consider spending less time with them.